diefenbach/django-workflows/docs/overview.rst

 <http://packages.python.org/django-permissions/>`_, which is a per-object
 permission framework for Django.

-Every object can have specific permissions for specific groups.
-Every user has all permissions from the groups he is member of.
+Every object can have specific permissions for specific roles.
+Every user has all permissions from the roles he has.

 See `django-permissions <http://packages.python.org/django-permissions/>`_
 for more.